jayeshmirani/Tindog-website/README.md

 # Tindog-website
-A simple front end website built using HTML, CSS and Bootstrap To visit the website, [Click here](https://jayeshmirani.github.io/Tindog-website/).
+A simple front end website built using HTML, CSS and Bootstrap.

+To visit the website, [Click here](https://jayeshmirani.github.io/Tindog-website/).